neha200/backend-vaccination-portal/README.md

 - `PUT /drives/<id>`: Update a drive.
 - `DELETE /drives/<id>`: Delete a drive.
 - `GET /drives/by-class`: Filter drives for student to register based on class
+- `GET /drives/vaccination_drives`: Fetches vaccination drives for analytics which are later filtered according to not done.

 ### **Analytics**
 - `GET /analytics`: Fetch dashboard analytics.

+### **Reports**
+- `GET /students`: Fetched students data and internally does a filtering

 ---